QCatMC/quantumCircuitSandbox/README.md

 The acronym QIR is short for Quantum Intermediate Representation and comes from the work of Svore, et. al.<sup>3</sup>.
 The `qcc` function (short for Quantum Circuit Compiler) can be used to reduce QIR based circuits to elementary circuits that use only the two qubit Controlled-Not gate and single qubit operators.
 Running `help qcc` provides complete documentation.

 The first target of `qcc` is a Quantum Intermediate Assembly (QIASM) circuit.
-These circuits utilze arbitrary single qubit unitaries and C-Not.
+These circuits utilize arbitrary single qubit unitary matricies and C-Not.
 These circuits are equivalent to the QIR from which they are compiled.

 The second target of qcc is a Quantum Assembly (QASM) circuit.
-A QASM circuit is an approximation of the QIR circuit that uses a finite set of single qubit unitaries.
+A QASM circuit is an approximation of the QIR circuit that uses a finite set of single qubit unitary matricies.
 An implementation of the Solovay-Kiteav algorithm<sup>4</sup> is used to perform the QIASM to QASM compilation do arbitrary precision.
 In its current state, compiling to QASM is very slow but can be sped up a bit by loading the parallel package.
 User be warned.

 ##### References